chaozhi/PolyOrigin_Evaluate/README.md

 Run the following script files in the folder "simF1":

 * "step1_simtest_f1data.R" produce simulated data using PedigreeSimR and saved in the empty folder F1data.
+Use "TableS1_RussetFounderHaplo.csv" as the true founder haplotypes.
 See F1data.zip for the example of simulated data

 * "step2-1_run_by_polyorigin.jl" perform haplotype reconstruction using PolyOrigin.
 Results will be saved in the empty folder "res_polyorigin"